AleksandrRogov/DynamicsWebApi/README.md

 As well as multi-level expands are not implemented yet.
 This situation may be changed with the future updates in the platform.
 Please look for the news!

 For complex requests to Web API with multi-level expands use `executeFetchXml` function.

+Starting from version 1.2.8, all requests to Web API that have long URLs (more than 2000 characters) are automatically converted to a Batch Request.
+This feature is very convenient if you are trying to make a call using big Fetch XMLs.
+No special parameters needed to do a convertation.

 ### Create a record